 By leveraging machine learning algorithms to analyze medical data and images, whether they are CT scans, X-rays, retinal images, and more, Artificial Intelligence can play a crucial role in interpreting medical images and data.

 Although AI can't replace the expertise of radiologists, it can certainly supplement it.
 For instance, trained on vast data sets of diseases and anomalies, AI excels at recognizing both patterns and abnormalities in medical images.
 And it often does so with more efficiency, speed, and consistency than do its human counterparts.
-AI systems also maintain a consistent level of performance; that is, they are not affected by fatigue or distraction, which can affect human radiologists.
-It can also help with quality control by flagging potential errors and inconsistencies in medical images that may lead to misdiagnoses.
+AI systems also maintain a consistent level of performance; that is, they are not affected by fatigue or distraction--unlike their human radiologists.
+These systems can also help with quality control by flagging potential errors and inconsistencies in medical images that may lead to misdiagnoses.

 As a result, AI may provide more reliable results throughout the day and across different cases.
 This heightened accuracy could make the difference between life and death in emergency situations.
 AI can also integrate radiological findings with electronic health records (EHRs) and other clinical data.
 Thus, it helps to provide a more comprehensive, holistic analysis.